Skip to main content

 2. Location

-• Building a new facility from the ground up and allocating budget towards fresh construction.
+• Building a new facility from the ground up and allocating budget towards fresh construction

-• Initiating operations within an existing building and taking over a currently functioning restaurant.
+• Initiating operations within an existing building and taking over a currently functioning restaurant

-• Converting an existing commercial space into a dining environment.
+• Converting an existing commercial space into a dining environment

-3. Interior Finishes and Equipment
+3. Interior Design and Equipment

 It can be surprisingly easy to exceed your financial plan here, so careful budget oversight is essential to keep your costs within budget.
 The main factors influencing the fluctuation in costs here are the kitchen appliances and furnishings, which are largely determined by the size of your kitchen and seating area.

-4. Pre-Opening Expenses
+4. Pre-opening Expenses

 5. Marketing

-Price Range: 3 - 6% of total sales.
+Price Range: chirealestate.ca suggests setting aside 3 - 6% of total sales for marketing.

 6. Capital and Contingency

 Even if your restaurant is an instant hit, there will still be a necessary period of adjustment before it runs seamlessly.
 Generally, it's important to expect a slow climb in sales and understand that converting occasional patrons into regulars takes time.
 Set aside a considerable sum of money as reserves to sustain your Toronto restaurant through the first six months, a time that might feature fluctuating or reduced sales at times.
+This will help you be regular with payments, thus, keeping your staff and business running.

 7. Exterior Finishes

 Your restaurant's exterior should be as inviting as the interior.
-If you can influence the exterior aesthetics of your building, think about investing in its exterior design, including lighting and landscaping.
+If you can redo the exterior aesthetics of your building, think about investing in its exterior design, including lighting and landscaping.
 Additionally, if your venue features al fresco dining, try to make the most of this feature during the warmer seasons.

-8. Organisational and Development Costs
+8. Organizational and Developmental Costs

 This task can be as exhaustive in time as it is in expenses, so start getting to know the essential licenses and permits needed to launch your restaurant in Toronto.